Skip to content

 You’ll snag vistas of the East River, One World Trade Center, the Empire State Building, and the Chrysler Building from the bridge.

-When you exit on the Manhattan side, you can enter the Roosevelt Island Tram with a subway swipe.
+When you exit on the Manhattan side, you can enter the Roosevelt Island Tram with a credit card tap.

 Roosevelt Island itself has walking and cycling paths along the water, so you can take pictures under the Queensboro Bridge and get the Long Island City skyline, too.